 - 1 teaspoon ground cumin

 - ¼ teaspoon red pepper flakes

 - 2 rounds pita bread

-While chicken marinates brush pitas with extra oil and grill, toasting well on both sides.
+- After chicken is marinated, heat grill to medium-high heat.
+Brush pitas with extra oil and grill, toasting well on both sides.
 Tear into pieces; set aside.

-Combine spinach, red onion and grilled pita and toss with some of the date and almond dressing.
-Serve with chicken skewers and put remaining dressing on the side.
+- Combine spinach, red onion and grilled pita and toss with some of the date and almond dressing.
+Serve with chicken skewers and serve remaining dressing on the side.

 Check out these other sites for Middle Eastern recipe inspiration:

-Recipe by Tara.
+Recipe by Tara Teaspoon.
 Photography William Brinson.
 Food Styling Adrienne Anderson.
 Prop Styling Sara Cave.
-Originally published LHJ July/Aug ’13.
+Original pub LHJ 7/13.